 Lila and I tend to tackle a few pages at a time when her brother is asleep- no more than ten minutes a few times a week.
 You can go through the book page by page, but I recommend you pull a page from each section (Letters, Reading, Numbers, Pattern Recognition, Problem Solving, etc) and do a bit from each area in one setting.
 You can either flip back and forth in the book, or do what I do and physically remove pages from the workbook and staple them together.

-Practice Letters with Fun Summer Learning Activities
+Practice Letters with Fun Summer Learning Activities for Kindergarten

 There are TONS of fun summer learning activities to help kids practice their alphabet.
 Attend storytimes where they do letter activities, or have your child put flashcards in ABC order.
 Ask them to paint the letters using a big paper and an easel, or make them out of sticks.
 We also love these big refrigerator magnets, which make it easy to work on a couple letters each time you go in and out of the kitchen.